DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dt>Funk</dt>
 <dd>A very versatile word meaning interesting, cool, peculiar, smelly, or all of those at once.
 'That's funky' could quite reasonably be said about a song or the mould growing on a dead rat.
 It is great fun to say, especially when putting emphasis throughout it.
 Fuhnghk.</dd>

+<dt>Gruntled</dt>
+<dd>'Disgruntled' is a common word in my vernacular which means to be unhappy or frustrated.
+Thus, it makes sense that 'gruntled' means to be happy or content.
+Still seems like a funny word -- I'm gruntled by the word 'gruntled'.</dd>

+<dt>Florilegium</dt>
+<dd>A collection of flowers, though also used to describe a collection of text excerpts or an anthology.</dd>

+<dt>Transmogrify</dt>
+<dd>To alter significantly, often in a grotesque way.</dd>
 </dl>

 ## Words I Dislike